General Education Information

 Sessions specifically designed for pharmacy technicians are designated with a “T” following the ACPE number.
 For information on pharmacy technician certification and continuing education requirements, contact PTCB at 800-363-8012 or [email protected].

 Educational activities are planned and structured to meet either the knowledge-based or application-based educational needs of pharmacists and pharmacy technicians in a variety of settings.
-This includes those practicing in large and small hospitals, managed care facilities, ambulatory care and community settings, inpatient facilities, outpatient clinics, specialty pharmacy and homecare settings, as well as in academia and the pharmaceutical industry.
+This includes those practicing in large and small hospitals, managed care facilities, ambulatory care and community settings, inpatient facilities, outpatient clinics, and homecare settings, as well as in academia and the pharmaceutical industry.

 Continuing Pharmacy Education